XANOZOID/Burger/README.md

 It's not very unique, in fact it takes from a lot of other c-style langs.
 The only thing it tries hard to do is prevent you from invoking something non-statically.
-If you want code to be passed around, for invoking dynamically, let whatever "host engine" you're using provide you with these semantics (since you can pass around scripts but only that).
+If you want code to be passed around, for invoking dynamically, let whatever "host engine" you're using provide you with these semantics.

 # Goals